exzenter/scroll-path/README.md

 When both are enabled, `data-scrollpath-label` takes priority over `title`.

+### Editor Mode (Manual Entry Control)

+For complete control over navigation entries, use Editor Mode:

+1. Click **"Calculate Navigation"** in the block to scan page headings
+2. **Uncheck** entries to hide them from the navigation
+3. **Rename** labels by editing the text field
+4. Toggle **"Enable Editor Mode"** in the block settings sidebar

+> ⚠️ **Note**: When Editor Mode is enabled, changes to page headings will NOT automatically update the navigation.
+Click **"Recalculate"** to refresh the list manually.

 ### Custom Selectors

 You can also include elements that aren't headings by adding custom CSS selectors: